rajat-mehra05/eshop-contextAPI/README.md

 - Consumes JSON data to display information
 - Context API has been used to avoid pop-drilling in components to save time.
 - createContext, provide context and consumeContext using useContext.

+## bugs
+- The cart page is showing items in column and not in row.
+  (will fix it soon)